eqld/nlsh/README.md

 ```

 This tells the model not to suggest the same command again and to try a different approach.

+### System Context Tools

+`nlsh` uses a set of system tools to gather context information about your environment.
+This context is included in the prompt sent to the LLM, enabling it to generate more accurate and relevant shell commands tailored to your specific system.

+These tools include:

+* **DirLister**: Lists non-hidden files in the current directory with metadata (file type, size, modification time).
+This helps the LLM understand what files are available in your working directory.

+* **EnvInspector**: Reports environment variables (with sensitive information redacted) to ensure compatibility with your system.
+This includes shell information, PATH entries, and other important environment variables that might affect command execution.

+* **SystemInfo**: Provides OS, kernel, and architecture context.
+This includes information about your operating system, version, distribution (for Linux), architecture, and Python environment, helping the LLM generate commands that are compatible with your system.

+The context from these tools is automatically included in every prompt sent to the LLM, requiring no user configuration.
+This system-aware approach allows `nlsh` to generate commands that are more likely to work correctly on your specific system configuration.

 ### Request Logging